 As a component of this course, students will complete 2 ATI practice exams and a proctored standardized mastery exam.
 Each ATI practice exam and the mastery exam will receive a separate grade.
 These exams and the remediation associated with each exam will be calculated as 10% of the course grade.
 Students must meet the minimal standard of Proficiency Level 2 or above on the Mastery Exam.
-Any student who scores less than a Proficiency Level 2 will then be required to repeat the mastery exam will include customized remediation for each student.
+Any student who scores less than a Proficiency Level 2 will then be required to repeat the mastery exam as scheduled by the course coordinator/faculty.
+The practice exams and the ATI Mastery exam will include customized remediation for each student.
 Practice exams will be open to students for a maximum of 24 hours.
 Following each practice and proctored exam, the course faculty will provide a customized remediation plan for each student within 72 hours of exam completion.
 The student will then have 72 hours to complete the remediation.
 For Practice exams A and B and the mastery exam 5 points will be deducted for each day the remediation is late, resulting in a 0 after 7 days.
 The student will receive an incomplete (I) course grade until the remediation for the mastery exam is complete.